stounio/WalkingThroughTheWoods/readme.txt

-This is the story of my life.
+This is about learning git by writing stories.